AESTHET1C/Backglass-2-Library/README.md

 `#include <backglass.h>` must then be added to the top of any programs that use this library.

-To add additional audio clips, place the clip's .inc file in the sketch folder and include it at the top of the sketch. (`#include "filename.inc"`)
+To add additional audio clips, place the clip's .h file in the sketch folder and include it at the top of the sketch. (`#include "filename.h"`)

 ## API